nealrs/ns.com/advice/_posts/2018-09-06-Comparisons-Are-For-Pull-Requests.md

 title: "Comparisons Are For Pull Requests"
 date: 2018-09-06 10:00:00
 img: https://media.giphy.com/media/LMhuP91QIPo52/giphy.gif
-description: "You're a person, not a Docker container, so your path to success won't be the same as anybody else's"
+description: "You're a person, not a Docker container; your path to success won't be the same as anybody else's"
 ---

 Hey yall, I hope you had a wonderful Labor Day weekend.
 At my family BBQ we had a full spread: grilled meats, sweet corn, juicy watermelon, and a very generous helping of **parents comparing their children.** 😒